ocurrent/obuilder/README.md

 [![docs][docs-shield]][docs]
 [![OCaml-CI Build Status][ocaml-ci-shield]][ocaml-ci]

 OBuilder takes a build script (similar to a Dockerfile) and performs the steps in it in a sandboxed environment.

 After each step, OBuilder uses the snapshot feature of the filesystem (ZFS or Btrfs) to store the state of the build.
 There is also an Rsync backend that copies the build state.
 On Linux, it uses `runc` to sandbox the build steps, but any system that can run a command safely in a chroot could be used.
 Repeating a build will reuse the cached results where possible.

 OBuilder can also use Docker as a backend (fully replacing of `runc` and the snapshotting filesystem) on any system supported by Docker (Linux, Windows, …).

 OBuilder stores the log output of each build step.
 This is useful for CI, where you may still want to see the output even if the result was cached from some other build.

-As present, the initial base image is fetched from Docker Hub using `docker pull` and then snapshotted into the store.
+At present, the initial base image is fetched from Docker Hub using `docker pull` on Linux and then snapshotted into the store.
+Other systems use a conceptually similar process with the implementation in each platform section.

 ## Usage

 OBuilder is designed to be used as a component of a build scheduler such as [OCluster][].
 However, there is also a command-line interface for testing.

 To check that the system is working correctly, you can run a healthcheck.
 This checks that Docker is running and then does a simple test build (pulling the `busybox` image if not already present):

     $ obuilder healthcheck --store=zfs:tank
     Healthcheck passed